hanrick2000/LeetcodeBook/BFS/SequenceReconstruction.md

 This question is awesome!
 It combines everything in BFS topological sorting.
 This kind of question cannot be more complicated!
 At least my solution includes __building graph, get degrees, 2D array traversal, helper function, level order, and various conditions to check false__, etc.

-This kind of question is really hard, since it has two separate set of input, and we need to validate them.
-We need to think about which side to start with.
+This kind of question is really hard, since it has two separate set of input, and we need to validate them. __We need to think about which side to start with__.
+And always such kind of __reverse thinking__ would save a lot of work.

 Important edge cases: